kkwong44/kkimages-api/README.md

 ---
 ## Application Design

 This part of the project is to design the backend database to provide and store data for the application.
-As mentioned in the objectives, the backend will be built using Drangon Rest Framework.
+As mentioned in the objectives, the backend will be built using Django Rest Framework.

 ### Initial Database Design

 The models of the database design have been adapted and modified from the Code Institute Django Rest Framework API Moment project.

-There are 7 tables - User, Profile, Album, Photo, Comment, Like and Follower.
+There are 8 tables - User, Profile, Album, Photo, Comment, Like, Follower and Contact.

 *Database Deisgn*
 ![Database Design](readme/images/database-models.jpg)